Do I Need A Parking Permit?

 What is the cost?

 Prices vary depending on where you’re moving to and from.
 While some cities may not charge anything, others may charge a couple hundred dollars.
 Rates can be found online or by calling the city office that issues the permits.

 Parking a moving truck or container in rural areas or small towns is usually easy.
 But, when it comes to major cities where daily parking is already limited, a parking permit is typically required.
 Below is a list of the 10 largest U.S. cities by population and their parking regulations:

 New York City

 If you’re moving to the Big Apple, permits are not required for the actual move, but could be required for parking the equipment.
-Contact the NYC Department of Transportation (DOT) at 212-639-9675 to ask about your specific location.
+Contact the NYC Department of Transportation (DOT).

 A parking permit is required anytime a vehicle larger than 16 feet in length will be parked on a city street for more than one hour.
-Contact the City of Chicago at 312-744-5000 for additional information.
+Contact the City of Chicago for additional information.

 You’ll need to check with the Parking Management for your specific location.